zzzprojects/docs/entityframework.net/pages/model/foreign-key.md

 The `ForeignKey` attribute is used to specify which property is the foreign key in a relationship.
 It is used to express the relationship between two tables.

- -  The default code first convention for ForeignKey relationship expects foreign key property name match with the primary key property.
+ -  The default code first convention for ForeignKey relationship expects foreign key property name to match with the primary key property.
  -  If your code is not using the default code first conventions, then you can use `ForeignKey` attribute, so that code first can identify that it contains the foreign key.

 In the following example, the `AuthorBiographyId` property in the `AuthorBiography` entity does not follow the Entity Framework convention for foreign key names, and it will create an `AuthorId` field which it will configure as a foreign key.